arepr/omeka-s-module-transcript/README.md

-# Vimeo: Omeka S module
+# Transcript: Omeka S module

 In a freshly-installed Omeka S setup, Vimeo videos can be embedded via oEmbed.
 This module builds on that functionality by providing an interactive transcript UI and ingesting higher resolution thumbnails.